bmoquist/konva-position-update-issue/README.md

   + The delta of the parent group and children between the beginning and end remains is the same amount (as expected -- so any of could be passed as deltas to Redux to update the group).</li>

 ## To Run
-Create React App is divided into two packages:

 * Run `yarn install` in the repository local folder and should launch to localhost:3000
 * Debugging information in the console and Redux Dev Tools